 EPA recommends 20 BTU per square foot.
 That means that if you have a 500 sq ft space to cool, 10,000 BTU portable AC unit might just be enough.
 You can pick a 12,000 BTU unit to be safe but don’t go to 15,000 BTU unit; it will unnecessarily generate additional decibels.

 The most important metric when choosing the very best quiet portable AC unit (other than noise levels) is the EER rating.
 EER stands for ‘Energy-Efficiency Ratio’; if it’s above 8.5, you have an energy-efficient AC unit that will generate a ton of long-term electricity savings.

-Example of just how important EER rating is: Honeywell MN14CEDWW is the best quiet 14,000 BTU portable AC unit precisely because it has the incredible 11.67 EER rating.
+Example of just how important EER rating is: Honeywell MN14CEDWW is the most energy efficient 14,000 BTU portable AC unit precisely because it has an incredible 11.67 EER rating.
 Sure, it has a low 53 dB max. noise level, but arguably the higher EER rating is an even more impressive specification than the low noise levels.

 Outtake: To ensure a silent as well as efficient operation, properly size the portable AC unit and shoot for an EER rating above 8.5.

 With all these in mind, let’s look at the list of ultra-quiet room air conditioners:

 List Of Best Ultra Quiet Portable AC Units (2021)

 1. Frigidaire FHPH132AB1 (Quietest Portable Air Conditioner In 2021)